Introduction

 Authors’ contributions

-NFM, EPA and LAV designed and planned the study; NFM, AMZ, DCS, and JFC performed most of the experiments; NFM and CFA performed FACS and cytometry analysis; GFL conducted bioinformatic analysis; NOSC provided animals models; PMMM-V supervised the work of CFA and provided equipment and methods for FACS and cytometry; NFM, EPA, and LAV discussed the data.
+NFM, EPA, and LAV designed and planned the study; NFM, AMZ, DCS, and JFC performed most of the experiments; NFM and CFA performed FACS and cytometry analysis; GFL conducted bioinformatic analysis; NOSC provided animal models; PMMM-V supervised the work of CFA and provided equipment and methods for FACS and cytometry; NFM, EPA, and LAV discussed the data.
 NFM and LAV wrote the manuscript and prepared figures; EPA supervised NFM during her doctorate program.
 All authors read and approved the final manuscript.

 Funding